 'It Hurt.
 And It Was Against My Will': Trump Accuser Stands By Her Story

-The advice columnist who says President Trump sexually assaulted her in a department store dressing room says she is "very glad" she published her accusation, even as the president denied her story on Saturday and claimed he had "no idea who she is."
+The advice columnist who says President Trump sexually assaulted her in a department store dressing room in the mid-1990s says she is "very glad" she published her accusation, even as the president denied her story on Saturday and claimed he had "no idea who she is."

 E. Jean Carroll spoke to NPR's Lulu Garcia-Navarro on Weekend Edition.
-She reiterated that Trump assaulted her in the mid-1990s.
+She reiterated that Trump assaulted her in the '90s.

 "It hurt.
 And it was against my will," she said.

-Trump on Saturday doubled down on his denial, and claimed that women have been paid to accuse him of wrongdoing.
+Trump on Saturday doubled down on his denial and claimed that women have been paid to accuse him of wrongdoing.

 "Women were actually paid money to say bad things about me," Trump told reporters outside the White House.
 "But here's a case, it's an absolute disgrace that she's allowed to do that."